innovation-options/innovation-options/content/articles/Measuring Learning in Dollars/_measuring-learning.md

 ![]({static}bad_path.png)

 Of course, things do not always take the happy path.
-Instead, let’s consider what happens if in Q3 instead of signing the distribution agreement things gets pushed back again--another flat move.
+Instead, let’s consider what happens if in Q3 instead of signing the distribution agreement things gets pushed back again -- another flat move.
 Then, in Q4, the shoe drops and the retail partners refuse to sign: a clear downgrade.
 The option value drops to zero, and the project does not proceed at scale since it makes no sense to invest $20M building a product that no retail channel will carry.

 #### The Ugly